wisepythagoras/honeyshell/README.md

 ## Building

-To compile the program, simply run `go build` in your terminal.
+To compile the program, simply run `make` in your terminal.

 ## Running